Preventive Maintenance Plan for 2026: Free Checklists & Examples

 Preventive maintenance planAn effective preventive maintenance plan typically relies on a robust maintenance framework that comprises the following seven core elements:

-1. Testing: Equipment should be regularly tested and evaluated to ensure its meeting performance benchmarks and to identify potential issues before they result in equipment failure.
+1. Testing: Equipment should be regularly tested and evaluated to ensure it’s meeting performance benchmarks and to identify potential failure modes before they result in equipment failure.

 2. Servicing: Routine maintenance tasks, including oil changes and parts replacements, ensure proper equipment operation and improve asset longevity.